Text by CLOT Magazine

 In collaboration with National Gallery, Aphra Shemza is launching this November 23 Radical Ecology: Media Art and the Environment.
 Using the National Gallery’s collection as a starting point, Radical Ecology: Media Art and the Environment will investigate the environment and landscape as a source of artistic inspiration and contemplation.
-Aphra Shemza has invited artist and creative technologist Ben Eaton, artist Sarah Craske and visual artist Frances Disley to explore climate change, ecology, sustainable practice and conservation within relation to their work.
+Aphra Shemza has invited artist and creative technologist Ben Eaton, artist Sarah Craske and visual artist Frances Disley to explore climate change, ecology, sustainable practice and conservation in relation to their work.

 In the aftermath of the COP26 climate summit and the global demonstrations that call for immediate action to prevent catastrophic global warming, Radical Ecology looks to art as a forum where future possibilities can be imagined and provide a discursive setting to explore these subjects in a media art context.

-Radical Ecology: Media Art and the Environment runs on November 23 at 6.30 pm GMT.
+Radical Ecology: Media Art and the Environment runs on November 23 at 6.30pm GMT.